ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 Let's break down the arguments here
 `+tty=<tty>` specifies what serial port the chip's UART-TSI port is on.
+{: .note }
->> Unfortunately, due to the way Unix handles serial devices, the exact device ID changes every time you unplug and replug your device.
+Unfortunately, due to the way Unix handles serial devices, the exact device ID changes every time you unplug and replug your device.
 The best way of figuring out which serial port is which is unplug the device you are trying to find the id of, run the command `ls /dev/ttyUSB*` to lists out all remaining USB serial ports, plug the device in again, and run the command one last time to find the new serial port.
 For the lab, UART-TSI is on the usb port hooked directly up to the FPGA, not the one plugged into the FT-LINK.

 `+baudrate=<baudrate>` specifies which baudrate the computer should talk to the chip at.
 This must match whatever the chip was configured for.
 In our case, this is 921600 baud.